 The Copper Basin and the Big Lost River Watershed are located just over Trail Creek Summit east of Sun Valley, Idaho.
 This is an area of enormous beauty and is worthy of protection.
 We have concluded a focused effort will allow for the recovery of fish and wildlife habitat, plant species, and water quality.
 In fact, we believe that these valleys have tremendous potential for a robust restoration and that the area could ultimately compare to Yellowstone Park’s Lamar River Valley with its abundance of fish, wildlife and beauty.
 We envision streams free of pollutants, pronghorn racing across a fence-free landscape and the diverse balance of the natural world fully restored.

 Federally subsidized livestock grazing is the most pervasive and least regulated source of fish and wildlife habitat degradation in this area.
-To protect and restore Copper Basin and the Big Lost River watershed, our goal is to permanently end livestock grazing on these public lands through the execution of a three-year, multi-faceted approach.
+To protect and restore Copper Basin and the Big Lost River watershed, our goal is to create a livestock-free area for wildlife on these public lands through the execution of a three-year, multi-faceted approach.

 As one of the west’s most effective environmental watchdog organizations, Western Watersheds Project (WWP) works to protect and restore over 250 million acres of public land in the west which is home to a stunning array of birds, fish, mammals, amphibians, other wildlife and rare plants.
 WWP’s primary focus is to identify, address, and end potential or existing private abuses of public land due to livestock grazing, which is a primary cause of degraded ecosystems and species loss throughout the west.